jonassibbesen/rpvg/README.md

 The method currently contains four different inference models.
 Each model have been written with a particular path type and corresponding inference problem in mind:

 * `haplotypes`: Infers haplotype/diplotype/... posterior probabilities.
-For a ploidy of 2 and lower it uses a branch and bound inference scheme to infer the most probable combination of haplotypes.
+For diploid ploidy it uses a branch and bound like algorithm to infer the most probable combination of haplotypes.
 A faster less accurate Gibbs sampling scheme can be enabled using `--use-hap-gibbs`, which scales much better for higher ploidies.
 The maximum ploidy can be given using `-y`.

 * `transcripts`: Infers abundances using a Expectation Maximization (EM) algorithm.